emslGit/qtapp/README.md

 # qtapp
-Standard framework for using PyQt to create GUI:s
+An MVC template for using PyQt to create GUI:s